You – the most important person in your life.

 Annette shared the United Nations statistic that by 2050, 66% of the world’s population will live in a city – and not all cities have green spaces, but most have a cemetery.
 She shared her experience of a Crematory/Cemetery in Nepal and how it is used as a hub of vibrant connection for the people of the region.

-The common denominator that binds all of these pressing needs and priorities together is you - YOU are the U in Universal death care.
-As death care sector professionals, regardless of the role, the location, the hours or the space… you provide an important brick in the wall of community and social engagement.
-Your people, services and facilities deliver both tangible and intangible value to others.
-You take the ideas and needs of your community back to the Trusts, Boards and Councils, who in turn look to the future plans and projects.
+The common denominator that binds all of these pressing needs and priorities together is you – YOU are the U in Universal death care.
+As death care sector professionals, regardless of the role, the location, the hours, or the space… you provide an important brick in the wall of community and social engagement.
+Your people, services, and facilities deliver both tangible and intangible value to others.
+You take the ideas and needs of your community back to the Trusts, Boards, and Councils, who in turn look to the plans and projects.

-The decisions you make, actions you take, conversations you host… bring forward the development and growth that future generations will enjoy the fruits of.
+The decisions you make, actions you take, and the conversations you host bring forward the development and growth of which future generations will enjoy the fruits.